-Full-time and part-time Employees shall be granted bereavement leave with pay for missed scheduled working hours for five (5) workdays following the death of a: spouse; domestic partner/civil union partner, as defined and administered in the County Personnel Policy; son or daughter (including adopted or step-son or daughter if the Employee has legal guardianship); parent (including step-parent if that individual acted as a parent of the Employee when the Employee was a legal minor); or brother or sister.
-Bereavement days may be taken non-consecutively, but must be taken within thirty (30) days of the death.
+Full-time and part-time Employees shall be granted bereavement leave with pay for missed scheduled working hours for five (5) workdays following the death of a: spouse; domestic partner/ civil union partner, as defined and administered in the County Personnel Policy; son or daughter (including adopted, step); parent (including step-parent if that individual acted as a parent of the Employee when the Employee was a legal minor); or brother or sister.
+Bereavement days may be taken non-consecutively, but must be taken within sixty (60) days of the death.

 Full-time and part-time Employees shall be granted bereavement leave with pay for missed scheduled working hours for three (3) workdays following the death of a step-parent, step-son or step-daughter other than as defined in Section 21.01; grandparent; grandchild; step-brother; step-sister; brother-in-law; sister-in-law; mother-in-law; father-in-law; son-in-law; or daughter-in-law.
-Bereavement days may be taken non-consecutively, but must be taken within thirty (30) days of the death.
+Bereavement days may be taken non-consecutively, but must be taken within sixty (60) days of the death.